 The Maul Magazine

 This is a new magazine.
 The first issue was published recently.
 Their audience will be younger readers.
 They accept horror and speculative fiction between 100 and 3000 words.
 The editors are looking for stories that are a mix of genres.
 For example, fantasy mixed with horror.
 You can read the stories of the first issue on the website.
-They pay 8 cents per word for original pieces and 2 cents per word for reprints.
+Their payment is 8 cents per word for original pieces and 2 cents per word for reprints.
 You can find their submission guidelines at https://themaulmag.com/submissions/.

 Three-Lobed Burning Eye